Swami Vivekananda Biography : Early Life, Education, Works, Teachings and Famous Quotes

 Memorial: Belur Math.
 Belur, West Bengal

-Swami Vivekananda was an inspiring personality and was famous in whole world.
-He was born on 12 January, 1863, Kolkata (earlier Calcutta).
+Swami Vivekananda was born on 12 January, 1863, Kolkata (earlier Calcutta).
 He was a spiritual leader and social reformer.
-His lectures, writings, letters, poems, ideas motivated not only youth of India but also whole world.
+His lectures, writings, letters, poems, ideas motivated not only the youth of India but also the whole world.
 He is the founder of Ramakrishna Mission and Belur Math in Calcutta, which are still working towards helping the needy.
-He was the man of wisdom and a very simple human being.
-Let us study in detail about him through this article.
+He was a man of wisdom and a very simple human being.

 "Arise, awake and stop not until the goal is achieved" - Swami Vivekananda